djhmateer/djhmateer.github.io/_posts/2020-12-30-xtailwindcss.md

 [Second video](https://www.youtube.com/watch?v=Ybybd3GCNn4&list=PL7CcGwsqRpSM3w9BT_21tUU8JN2SnyckR&index=2)

-[source](https://github.com/tailwindlabs/designing-with-tailwindcss) from the author with nice images for the tutorials.
+[Source code](https://github.com/tailwindlabs/designing-with-tailwindcss) from the author with nice images for the tutorials.

+In VS Code type
+- `doc` then tab for a html boiler plate snippet
+- `img` then tab for img snippet

 As a non designer I'm curious as to what it takes to have a beautiful aesthetic on web design: